On Utility Maximisation Under Model Uncertainty in Discrete-Time Markets: Introduction

-This article addresses the utility maximisation problem when uncertainty is present in an alternative framework, which we regard as no less adequate and allows to prove results that are currently unavailable in the mainstream setting : the agents consider a whole family $\mathcal{S}$ of stochastic processes, \emph{defined on the same fixed stochastic basis}, as the class of possible scenarios for the prices , all of which are seen as equally plausible.
-Put differently, while in our context investors know the real-world likelihood of outcomes (in particular, what the null and sure events are), they are uncertain about the dynamics followed by the price s , so the misspecification of the true model is represented by a collection of processes to consider.
+This article addresses the utility maximisation problem when uncertainty is present in an alternative framework, which we regard as no less adequate and allows to prove results that are currently unavailable in the mainstream setting: the agents consider a whole family $\mathcal{S}$ of stochastic processes, \emph{defined on the same fixed stochastic basis}, as the class of possible scenarios for the prices, all of which are seen as equally plausible.
+Put differently, while in our context investors know the real-world likelihood of outcomes (in particular, what the null and sure events are), they are uncertain about the dynamics followed by the prices, so the misspecification of the true model is represented by a collection of processes to consider.
 In short, the present setting deviates from the usual one in that, instead of fixing a process $S$ on a measurable space $\left(\Omega,\mathscr{F}\right)$ (in most cases $S$ consists of the coordinate mappings on a convenient path space) and considering a family $\mathscr{P}$ of probabilities on $\left(\Omega,\mathscr{F}\right)$, we fix the stochastic basis (i.e.\ the available information together with the true chances of events occurring) and vary the process $S\in\mathscr{S}$.
+Parametric classes of models, which assume a particular specification for the evolution of prices with some common driving factor structure and a set of (unknown or unspecified) parameters determining the price dynamics, typically fall into our setting.